Pak Shek Kok, Hong Kong | 2020

 In the swimming pool, the ceiling pattern echo the movement of the water.
 Wood looking panels are used in the wall and ceiling to give the space a warm ambience and together with bifold doors, the pool is able to connect with the natural landscape setting beyond.

-Although the various functions of the clubhouse are linked by often long corridors, our design these circulations with a variety of unique experiences.
+Although the various functions of the clubhouse are often linked by long corridors, our design these circulations with a variety of unique experiences.
 Sometimes, the walls would undulate sculpturally to create a frozen movement.
 Sometimes, the spaces would breakout into gallery spaces, open co-work spaces, individual workspaces or intimate lounge spaces.
 There is never a boring moment.